wzhudev/reverse-linear-sync-engine/README.md

 _metadata_={"returnedModelsCount":{"Comment":1,"IssueHistory":5}}
 ```

-Does this response looks familiar to you?
-Yes, this is also the format of the responding of a full bootstrapping.
-Later in `handleLoadedModels`, this response will be parsed, models will be written into the database and created in memory.
-And what is also important is that the **partial index of the request will also get saved into the database**, so the next time LSE tries to hydrate this model, it will know it is unnecessary to perform a network hydration.
+Does this response look familiar to you?
+Yes, it follows the same format used in full bootstrapping.
+Later, in handleLoadedModels, the response will be parsed, the models will be written to the database, and objects will be created in memory.
+Importantly, the partial index of the request will be **saved in the database**, so the next time LSE tries to hydrate the model, it will know that network hydration is unnecessary.

-Wait, hold on a second.
-Why is `firstSyncId` in `/sync/patch` request params but not `lastSyncId`, since `lastSyncId` is how we can tell if the client is update to date with latest data?
+You might wonder: _Why is `firstSyncId` included in the `/sync/patch` request parameters, but not `lastSyncId`?
+After all, `lastSyncId` is used to determine if the client is up to date with the latest data.
+Won't these models be updated?_ The answer lies in how LSE handles incremental changes (delta packets), which I’ll explain in Chapter 4.
+The basic idea is this: when a delta packet arrives, LSE checks which models are affected and haven't yet been loaded, and immediately loads those models.
+If lazy hydration completes after this process, LSE will not overwrite the existing models in memory.
+You can refer to `createModelsFromData` method for implementation details.

-It has something to do with how LSE deals with incremental changes (delta packets) which I will talk about in chapter 4.
-But the basic idea is: after the full bootstrapping, LSE will subscribe to delta packets from the server.
-When dealing a delta packet, LSE finds out the models that the delta packet affects and have not been loaded into memory.
-It will immediately load those models.
-So this method shall only loaded models that has not been changed since `firstSyncId`.
+---

 > [!NOTE]
 > Code references